 What’s the number-one way to stave off loathsome airplane colds, stomach-turning viruses and other scourges of the traveling set?
 That’s the question we posed to our well-traveled readers, who responded with a cornucopia of practical health tips.

-Our favorite travel health tip came from Nick, who shared an excellent piece of advice that reminds us why it’s great to make a date with the doc:
+Our favorite one came from Nick, who shared an excellent piece of advice that reminds us why it’s great to make a date with the doc:

 Blood clots caused by immobility and cramped conditions on planes, also known as deep vein thrombosis, are a serious risk for air travelers.
 In 2007, the New York Times reported on a study that connects flying with an increased risk in D.V.T.: “Life-threatening blood clots and flying have been linked for more than 50 years, but a new study of business travelers confirms the risk, particularly for those who take long flights or fly frequently. … People who fly four hours or more, the study found, have three times the risk of developing clots compared with periods when they did not travel.”